nlmjacquemin/emlexp80/README.md

 ## 🧪 Development

-This pipeline is not maintained and is here for reproduciblity only.
+This pipeline is not maintained and is here for reproducibily only.